Hollbrook History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Hollbrook is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Hollbrook family once lived in the region of Holbrook in Suffolk.
 The surname Hollbrook originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
-CITATION[CLOSE]

 Early Origins of the Hollbrook family